 Voice: Our Democracy depends on ensuring that all our voices are heard, and votes counted.
 The history made in Georgia in the runoff election on Jan.
 5, with BIPOC organizers and voters leading the way with their organizing prowess, voices, and votes, cannot be overstated, and we must continue to celebrate this #BlackJoy and #JoyToThePolls as progress for our democracy – it is a defining moment for what our country aspires to be.
 The values of Voice, Community, and Inclusion ruled the day in Georgia and in the nation with record voter turnout – particularly Black, Latinx and APIA voters -- and with the historic election of Rev. Warnock to the U.S. Senate.
 It is progress that we should continue to celebrate and uplift loudly despite everything else we are witnessing and facing.

 Safety: We must ensure the true safety of everyone, whether they are working a job during the pandemic, peacefully protesting, or experiencing an encounter with law enforcement.
-We can use the jarring memory of Wednesday’s actions at the U.S. Capitol as a stark reminder that we must commit to doing all that is in our power to promote true Safety for all.
+We can use the jarring memory of the January 6th actions at the U.S. Capitol as a stark reminder that we must commit to doing all that is in our power to promote true Safety for all.
 This means resoundingly rejecting white supremacy’s grasp on our society, our police departments, the White House, and all who enable it.
 We will not stand for a system that is complicit with the violence promulgated against Black protesters, while at the same time is easy going on white vigilantes who run roughshod on federal spaces.

 Dignity: Because we are humans first, and all people deserve to live in peace and dignity.
 We must remind people that our new future is built upon everyone having a voice, all of us coming together as a community to solve shared problems, keeping each other safe, and helping each other live with Dignity.
 We cannot go back to business as usual because that is what led to this crisis.
 We must take bold action to make this country a true, inclusive democracy where we stand with and for each other and where our elected officials and public servants respect our rights, no matter who we are.